By Julie Trevelyan

 The river makes a perfect lullaby after a day of rafting down its serpentine twists.
 Listen to the rippling, splashing, burbling noises of the river as you relax right into your dreams.

-4) You’ll sleep more naturally and soundly.
+4) When you sleep under the stars you’ll sleep more naturally and soundly.

 No need to be fearful of the dark out there.
 Sleeping without artificial lights that unnaturally lengthen our days and throw off our circadian rhythms can be some of the most restful you’ll ever experience.
 After millennia of life with only sun and campfires to provide light, our bodies are well attuned to the night.
 Let go and settle into your body’s natural cadences outside.

 5) The fun factor.